-The Hero's Journey: How to Write the Return With the Elixir
+Return With the Elixir: How to Master the Perfect Ending for a Hero's Journey

 When Many Things Are Broken

-For example, The Terminator is obviously a science fiction/horror story where the injustice is very physical: life or death for Sarah Connor.
+Now a modern classic, this science fiction/horror story makes its injustice very physical: life or death for Sarah Connor.

 However, what becomes clear as the story develops is that more than her life is at stake.
 Her innocence is shattered by the relentless, ruthless pursuit of the Terminator, and this devastation culminates with the death of her protector and true love, Kyle Reese.

 In the end, Sarah’s physical safety has been preserved, but her innocence can never be regained.
 Yet hope remains in the form of her pregnant belly.
-An innocent life grows there, needing protection and love.

-And yet the audience knows that the baby, John, will be quick to lose his own innocence when the threat of the machines comes again.
+An innocent life grows, needing protection and love.
+The audience knows that the baby, John, will be quick to lose his own innocence when the threat of the machines comes again.

 These large themes may seem obvious in hindsight.
 But in the writing, they are very difficult to keep track of and maintain.
 We tend to lose ourselves in the weighty tasks of world-building, characterization, catchy dialogue, and fun action scenes.